-ISC is also engaged in a project to deploy numerous instances of the F-Root nameserver using an anycast routing technique.
-These remote instances are usually deployed close to exchange points, and network operators are welcome to peer with us there to increase their visibility of (and improve their access to) the F-Root nameserver.
+ISC has deployed numerous instances of the F-Root nameserver using an anycast routing technique.
+These remote instances are usually deployed close to exchange points, and network operators are welcome to peer with us there to increase their visibility of (and improve their access to) the Root Server System.

 ISC operates an open peering policy.
 ISC reserves the right to discontinue peering with other organizations which do not respond appropriately to reports of network abuse, or to organizations which do not follow the technical guidelines for propagation of the F-Root service supernet, as described below.